williampiat3/ImprovingPSRemotePlay/multitreaded_vpn.md

 Just like in linux you can ping the VPN by doing `ping 10.6.0.1` and this will give you a broad idea of the latency just like precised in the Linux version of this test.
 For iperf3, download the [source files](https://iperf.fr/fr/iperf-download.php) and unzip them
 * On the raspberry run the following command to run a test server `iperf3 -s`
-* On the remote computer go find the iperf3.exe file, open up a terminal in the same folder and run `iperf3.exe -c Raspberry_IP` or `iperf3.exe -c 600 -t Raspberry_IP` to test during 10 minutes.
+* On the remote computer go find the iperf3.exe file, open up a terminal in the same folder and run `iperf3.exe -c Raspberry_IP` or `iperf3.exe -c Raspberry_IP -t 600` to test during 10 minutes.

 Regarding Steam Remote Play, this VPN is multithreaded therefore it is optimised to maximise the throughput. if you are into 4K remote play and you are using a Raspberry pi 3b+ or 4 you can perform the following.
 Note that it works automatically with a bridge VPN but due to OpenVPN been not multithreaded and been the only solution so far, performance can be ... meh ?